Azerbaijanis in Russia: Rest of Russia

 In 1905, Azeri political figures were among those who established the first Islamic party of Russia, Ittifaq al-Muslimin, in the city of Nizhny Novgorod.
 An Azeri member, lawyer Alimardan Topchubashov, was elected its leader.
 The party was officially registered in 1908.
 There were six ethnic Azeris elected in the State Duma of the Russian Empire in the 1906 Russian legislative election, six more in the February 1907 election and one in each of the following elections.

 In the decades following World War II, Azeris have played significant a role in developing Russian economy.
 Azerbaijani geologist Farman Salmanov, who later established himself in Moscow, discovered rich oil reserves in Siberia which had previously been considered as an unlikely oil-bearing region.
-In 2019, Surgut International Airport, the third busiest airport in Western Siberia, is expected to be named after Salmanov following online voting.
+Surgut International Airport, the third busiest airport in Western Siberia, is was renamed after Salmanov following online voting.
 With many of them involved in entrepreneurship, Azeris have been employed in major economical areas, such as trade and oil industry.
 Among Russia's 100 richest people ranked by Forbes in 2004, three ethnic Azeris were ranked 10, 66 and 74.

 Azeris have established numerous cultural communities, the largest one being the All-Russian Azeri Congress and the Azeri Federal National Culture Autonomy, which control smaller communities across Russia.
 In addition, the Moscow Public Secondary School No. 157 is set up for students with keen interest in the Azeri language and culture.

 A 2005 study indicated noticeable social differences between two groups of Azeris: those who are native to or have lived considerable parts of their lives in Moscow and those who are recent immigrants.
 About half of the people in the first group have a post-secondary degree, whereas among immigrant Azeris only 25% do.
 Fluency in the Russian language is characteristic of virtually all of those in the first group (moreover, 24% of Azeris from this group reported it as their first language), while almost one-third of those in the second group speak very limited Russian.
 About half of Azeri newcomers are engaged in commerce and service sector, compared to the native and earlier immigrant Azeris who tend to pursue careers in sciences, health care, education and the arts.